-Watersheds come in all shapes and sizes.
-They can be large, covering several states or much more local, like inside the city of Overland Park.
+Watersheds can be large, covering several states or much more local, like inside the city of Overland Park.
 Ultimately, all the water that falls into a watershed, no matter where, will end up in the same place.

-For example, if you live near Coffee Creek in south Overland Park, you'd be in the Blue River watershed.
-Water runoff from your neighborhood would make its way to Coffee Creek, which then runs into the larger Blue River.
-The Blue River then flows into the larger still Missouri River and continues to flow into successively larger watersheds until it reaches the Gulf of Mexico.
+For example, residents living near Coffee Creek in south Overland Park, are in the Blue River watershed.
+Water runoff from that neighborhood makes its way to Coffee Creek, which then runs into the Blue River.
+The Blue River then flows into the Missouri River and continues to flow into successively larger watersheds until it reaches the Gulf of Mexico.

 So, why is this important?